India Tour – SOLD OUT

 - Main Tour + Post-Tour Participants please purchase the following flight: Coimbatore>Colombo

-5 nights accommodations including 2 nights at the Heritance Kandalama designed by Geoffrey Bawa, Breakfast, all ground transport, entrance fees to select museums, and historical sites with an English speaking guide.
+7 nights accommodations including 2 nights stay overlooking Sigriya rock at Heritance Kandalama designed by Geoffrey Bawa, most meals, all ground transportation, entrance fees to select museums and historical sites with an English speaking guide.
 International airfare is not included.

 Slow Fiber Studios tours are only open to World Shibori Network members.
 Read about membership privileges on the World Shibori Network Membership website.